 Grants may be awarded if you show financial need based on the Free Application for Federal Student Aid (FAFSA).
-The grants listed here are administered by TCL based on the guidelines set for each program by the provider.
+The grants listed here are administered by TCL based on the guidelines set for each program by the US Department of Education and Title IV Regulations.